 Hold this position for 2 to 3 seconds then return to the starting position.
 Perform 2 to 3 sets of 10 to 15 repetitions on each side once per day.

-Begin lying on your back with your hips bent and your feet lined up with your shoulders.¬† Perform the bridge by lifting both hips from the floor.¬† Hold the bridge position and alternately walk your feet out away from your body.¬† It is important to maintain a level pelvis throughout the exercise.
+Begin on your back with your hips bent and your feet lined up with your shoulders.
+Perform the bridge by lifting both hips from the floor.
+Hold the bridge position and alternately walk your feet out away from your body.
+Maintain a level pelvis throughout the exercise.

 This exercise resembles a simulated dive.
 Stand on your injured leg with your knee slightly bent.
 Bend forward at the hip and simultaneously stretch your arms forward.
-Your back should remain flat.¬† Your opposite knee remains bent as your hip extends.
+Your back remains flat.
+Your opposite knee remains bent as your hip extends.

 Perform this exercise very slowly in the beginning.
 As a progression, you can increase the speed and range of motion.
 Typically, 3 sets of 6 to 8 repetitions are performed every other day.

 Begin in a standing position with one hand holding on to a support.
 Your legs are slightly split.
 All your body weight is on the heel of your injured (front) leg with your knee slightly bent.
 The motion is started by gliding backward on your other leg (wearing only a sock).
 As always, stop just before pain is felt.
 The movement back to the starting position is performed with the help of your arms, not using your injured leg.

 Begin slowly in a pain-free range of motion.
 Progress this exercise by increasing the gliding distance and performing the exercise faster.
 This exercise requires slightly more recovery between each session.
 Perform this exercise 3 times per week for 3 sets of 6 repetitions